 Once upon a time, there was a little girl who had a wicked stepmother and two ugly sisters.
 She was made to work in the kitchen and used to sit in her ragged clothes among the cinders, so they called her Cinderella.

-The prince was determined to find the woman he loved and ordered that the slipper be tried on the foot of every maiden in the land, and that the one on whose foot it fitted should be brought to the palace.
+The prince was determined to find the woman he loved.
+He ordered that the slipper be tried on the foot of every maiden in the land, and that the one to whom it belonged should be brought to the palace.

 Picture Cinderella sitting at home.
 She is dressed in rags, despised by the ugly sisters and oppressed by the wicked stepmother.
 But her destiny is a life of love and joy in the palace.

 That’s a wonderful picture of the church.
 She sometimes looks a bit ragged.
 There are some rather ugly brothers and sisters who despise her and count her as of little value.
 There are parts of the world where a wicked stepmother persecutes her and imprisons her.
 But Christ loves the church, and He will bring her home.

 When Christ presents the church to himself, we will not be in rags and tatters.
 The church will be “without spot or wrinkle or any such thing… holy and without blemish” (Ephesians 5:27).
 The church will be radiant.
 She will be glorious.
 And she will share Christ’s joy forever.

 Always remember that the church is the bride that Christ will present to Himself.
 Christian schools, seminaries, radio ministries, missionary societies, and evangelistic organizations are like bridesmaids who assist the bride as she gets ready for the bridegroom.
 The bride needs her bridesmaids, but it’s a great mistake to make more of the bridesmaids than you do of the bride.